-For decades, structured settlements have proven to be the most reliable way of guaranteeing the investment security of compensatory damages received for personal injury or death in Canada.
+BY ROBERT NIGOL, BA, MA, MANAGING PARTNER, EPS SETTLEMENTS GROUP OF CANADA or decades, structured settlements have proven to be the most reliable way of guaranteeing the investment security of compensatory damages received for personal injury or death in Canada.
 Still, for some there exists a perception that interest rates have nowhere to go but up and that gross rates of return should be the primary consideration when investing compensatory damages for people injured in accidents.

-While structured settlements are clearly the only reasonable financial alternative for those made vulnerable by injury, the concern over interest rates has prompted some in this population that can ill afford to take chances to consider other, riskier investment alternatives.
+While structured settlements are clearly the only reasonable financial alternative for those made vulnerable by injury, the concern over interest rates has prompted some in this population who can ill afford to take chances to consider other, riskier investment alternatives.